 Safety is our top priority

-As you prepare to head out on the water, the Guadalupe-Blanco River Authority reminds you to exercise caution when enjoying the Guadalupe Valley Lakes this summer.
-The hydroelectric dams that form the Guadalupe Valley Lakes have surpassed their useful life and can pose a life-threatening risk to anyone within the prohibited and restricted unsafe zones.
+Please remember to exercise caution when enjoying the Guadalupe Valley Lakes.
+The hydroelectric dams that form the lakes have surpassed their useful life and can pose a life-threatening risk to anyone within the prohibited and restricted unsafe zones.

 Who Do I Contact?

-GBRA continues to work closely with the community to mitigate the impact of this decision by meeting regularly with the lake associations and is committed to remaining engaged and responsive.
-If you have a lake association, we encourage you to get involved with them as they are the best point of contact and source of information to ask questions and provide input about your specific lake.
+GBRA continues to work closely with the community toward the common goal of ensuring the longevity of the Guadalupe Valley Lakes.
+GBRA has financing and operation agreements in place with the voter-approved WCIDs for Lake Dunlap, Lake McQueeney, and Lake Placid, and continues to meet with lake associations.
+If you have a WCID and/or lake association, we encourage you to get involved with them as they are the best point of contact and source of information to ask questions and provide input about your specific lake.